LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Once the hardware has been prepared, the task of the firmware of the various sensors is to find a common synchronisation clock.
 The figure \ref{Unified_sensor_fiUnified_sensor_firmware_multi_sensor_synchronisation_procedure_using_sync_(+gpio)_input_for_operation_(primary_or_secondary)_mode_decision.pngrmware_multi_sensor_synchronisation_procedure_using_sync_(+gpio)_input_for_operation_(primary_or_secondary)_mode_decision.png} shows how the firmware handles the decision task if the sensor is *primary* or *secondary* at startup.
 The firmware-function *register irq on sync pin* is overwritten.
-To set one *primary* and several *secondary* sensors, each sensor waits for an initial pulse on the SYNC-(+gpio), which is a pin at the microcontroller with the funtionality to detect if the sensor is a primary or a secondary sensor.
+To set one *primary* and several *secondary* sensors, each sensor waits for an initial pulse on the SYNC-(+gpio), which is a pin at the microcontroller with the functionality to detect if the sensor is a primary or a secondary sensor.
 A random timer is started beforehand by each sensor, which sends a pulse on the sync line.
 All others receive this and switch to *secondary mode* and synchronise the measurements based on each sync pulse received.

 Since the presumed *primary* sensor cannot register its own sync pulse (because the pin is switched to output), there is a timeout branch condition *got pulse within 1000ms* and this becomes the *primary* sensor.